 7.7 Closure Certification

-Final closure of the Facility will be certified by the owner/operator and a third party professional engineer registered in the State of Florida.
+Final closure of the Facility will be certified by the operator and a third party professional engineer registered in the State of Florida.
 The closure certification will be submitted within 60 days of completion of closure activities.
 The third party engineer will be present during critical points of the closure and subsequent to completing closure activities for a final site inspection.

 The third party engineer will prepare a closure certification report for submittal to DEP.
 The certification report will contain the following documentation: